 Traveling south, turn left onto Kirby St. and cross Woodward Ave.

 Traveling north, turn right onto Kirby St. and cross Woodward Ave.

-Travelling south, ride on John R. St. and turn right on Farnsworth St.
+Traveling south, ride on John R. St. and turn right on Farnsworth St.

-Travelling north, ride on John R. St. At the Warren Ave. traffic light, move onto the sidewalk and continue north.
+Traveling north, ride on John R. St. At the Warren Ave. traffic light, move onto the sidewalk and continue north.
 Turn left at Farnsworth St.

 Valet: Valet is not currently available.

 Wayne State University Parking: One parking structure operated by Wayne State University are within a short distance of the DIA:

 Welcome Center parking structure is located on Putnam St., just west of Woodward Ave.
 Credit cards only.